Harvest Grass Silage at Optimum Digestibility for Dairy Cows

 Clamping Grass Silage

 Good silage making practice requires attention to detail.
 Especially important are good hygiene, rapid filling, good consolidation, sheeting and face management.
 High quality inoculant treated silage has more feed value and is worth more than untreated silage.
 Pay attention to detail.
 Remember that the fermentation cannot begin until the air is out of the clamp.
 Good consolidation by effective rolling of no more than 6 inch layers of forage during the clamping process is essential if mould and yeast activity and poor stability is to be avoided.
 Avoid over filling silage clamps.
 Ramps and shoulders should never have greater than a 30o slope.
-Sheet as soon as the clamp is filled using a low transmission oxygen barrier film either Passion Gold or Silostop protected with a good quality protective cover or woven silage net.
-Passion Gold film is far more effective than using either black plastic or clear polythene film.
+Sheet as soon as the clamp is filled using a low transmission oxygen barrier film either Passion Yellow or Silostop protected with a good quality protective cover or woven silage net.
+Passion Yellow OB film is far more effective than using either black plastic or clear polythene film.

 Dry Wilted Silages